Community infrastructure levy

 Wycombe CIL FAQs [PDF | 45KB]

-The Department for Communities and Local Government (DCLG) has also produced guidance on the Community Infrastructure Levy:
+The Ministry of Housing, Communities & Local Govenment (MHCLG) has also produced guidance on the Community Infrastructure Levy:

 Web form: Planning team